Bira/octopus-carnival/_drafts/goblins/hobgoblins.md

 ## Final Impressions

 The hobgoblin niche of being the "organized, militaristic" humanoids actually makes them the most reasonable of the bunch.
+That's admitedly not a very high bar to clear in a "bunch" that includes gnolls and orcs, but it's already something.

+A given band of hobgoblins is likely to be pursuing an objective more complex than "kill everyone and raze every building", and doesn't need to be defeated with that same tactic.
+They'll leave if you can prevent them from accomplishing their goals, and the truly reasonable among them will also leave if you manage to negotiate a nonviolent solution.

-You still end up fighting them quite often, but they're a lot more open to parley than any orc or gnoll as depicted in these books.
-Heck, it's not impossible for a paragon party to hire themselves a company of hobgoblin mercs to help deal with a major threat.
+Heck, it's not impossible for a paragon or epic party to hire themselves a company of hobgoblin mercs to help deal with a some aspect of a major threat.
+A morally risky move, but not an impossibility.

 Eberron goes further on this by making them not actually villainous.
 Its human nations view the goblin kingdom of Darguun with suspicion, and it might become a